-- At this time, HOME-ARP funded NCS units must be available to serve all four QPs, but NCS owner/operators interested in prioritizing certain QPs in their referral process or limiting their units to serve only specific QPs are encouraged to apply. - If there are any additional service providers affiliated with the development, an MOU must be signed between the NCS and the additional Service Provider with detailed information on what assistance will be provided. - If applying for services funding, DCA and the service provider (either the NCS or a separate provider) will establish a written agreement/contract for funding to ensure program compliance, record keeping, and payment processes related to services provision. - HOME-ARP services to be provided must be pre-determined and stated in the written agreement.
+- Funds used to develop NCS that can serve the four QPs of the HOME ARP program. - If there are any additional service providers affiliated with the development, an MOU must be signed between the NCS and the additional Service Provider with detailed information on what assistance will be provided. - If applying for services funding, DCA and the service provider (either the NCS or a separate provider) will establish a written agreement/contract for funding to ensure program compliance, record keeping, and payment processes related to services provision. - HOME-ARP services to be provided must be pre-determined and stated in the written agreement.

 DCA will accept applications via Emphasys, not in paper form.
-Specific instructions for submission and all Application materials will be available on DCA's website March 18, 2025 - April 18, 2025.
+Specific instructions for submission and all Application materials will be available on DCA's website March 17, 2025 - April 18, 2025.